George Nugent-Temple-Grenville, 1st Marquess of Buckingham1

 by Thomas Gainsborough, 1780 2

-George Nugent-Temple-Grenville, 1st Marquess of Buckingham was born on 17 June 1753 at London, England.1 He was the son of Rt.
+George Nugent-Temple-Grenville, 1st Marquess of Buckingham was born on 17 June 1753 at London, EnglandG.1 He was the son of Rt.
 Hon.
-George Grenville and Elizabeth Wyndham.1 He married Mary Elizabeth Nugent, Baroness Nugent of Carlanstown, daughter of Robert Craggs Nugent, 1st Earl Nugent and Elizabeth Drax, on 16 April 1775 at St. Margaret's Church, Westminster, London, England.3 He died on 11 February 1813 at age 59.4 He was buried at Wotton, Underwood, Buckinghamshire, England.4
+George Grenville and Elizabeth Wyndham.1 He married Mary Elizabeth Nugent, Baroness Nugent of Carlanstown, daughter of Robert Nugent, 1st Earl Nugent and Elizabeth Drax, on 16 April 1775 at St. Margaret's Church, Westminster, London, EnglandG.3 He died on 11 February 1813 at age 59.4 He was buried at Wotton, Underwood, Buckinghamshire, EnglandG.4

 Children of George Nugent-Temple-Grenville, 1st Marquess of Buckingham and Mary Elizabeth Nugent, Baroness Nugent of Carlanstown